Verdicts And Settlements

 $600,000 collected after a young woman, attending a concert at an overcrowded music hall, sustained a wrist fracture and reflex sympathetic dystrophy when security personnel tried to lift her over a metal barricade to prevent her from being crushed and then dropped her.

-$600,000 settlement for a 45-year-old Bronx employee of a building supply company who was injured while moving a pallet of formica counter tops which collapsed on him, shattering his ankle and requiring the installation of a plate in his leg.
+$600,000 settlement for a 45-year-old Bronx employee of a building supply company who was injured while moving a pallet of Formica countertops which collapsed on him, shattering his ankle and requiring the installation of a plate in his leg.
 We sued the manufacturer of the countertops as well as the trucking company that transported the countertops.
 Our expert in industrial packaging and design opined that the countertops were not properly secured with pallet wrap and banding.
-We also argued that the trucking company was ultimately responsible under the Federal Motor Carrier Safety Act for insuring the safety and security of the load.
+We also argued that the trucking company was ultimately responsible under the Federal Motor Carrier Safety Act for ensuring the safety and security of the load.

 $500,000 paid to a 90-year-old Westchester woman who, during a hospitalization for an automobile accident, fell from her bed.
 The victim sustaining a fractured skull, requiring additional surgery.